KieranHannagan/back-end-commerce/README.md

   ## Description
 This is a CRUD application that allows users to preform queries on a theoretical e-commerce site.
 This repository is only the backend, there is no deployed application so if you would like to use it you will have to clone this repo (see [Installation](#installation)).
 This is a Node.js application that uses express for servers, MySQL for the database and sequelize as the ORM (refer to usage for `package.json`).

 There are three models you can preform a query on, Products, Categories and Tags.
 Catagories have the outer-most layer of the relationship structure within the three models, giving it a `one to many` relationship.
-Then the products live within the catagories and all the tags live below the products.
+Additionally, the products live within the catagories and all the tags live below the products.
 However, the tags have a `many-to-many` relationship with the products, meaning they can belong to multiple product lines.

   * [Installation](#installation)
   * [Usage](#usage)